Home Child-Care Provider Pilot and Home Support Worker Pilot: Assessing the application against selection criteria

 - non-seasonal

-- genuine and likely to be valid when the applicant is issued the initial occupation-specific open work permit
+- genuine and likely to be valid when the applicant is issued the initial OROWP

 The job offer must also describe the work and duties to be performed by the applicant.
 These duties must align with the actions described in the lead statement for the eligible occupation, as set out in the occupational descriptions of the NOC.

-Note: The main duties of job offer cannot be for foster parent or housekeeper occupations.
+Note: The main duties of the job cannot be for foster parent or housekeeper occupations.

 Assessing whether a job offer is genuine

-- a genuine need for a caregiver (for example, proof of a school-age child or a person with medical needs in the home)
+- Whether the employer has a genuine need for a caregiver (for example, proof of a school-age child, expected delivery date of newborn child or a person with medical needs in the home)

-- the fact that the employer has the financial ability to pay the wages specified in the job offer
+- Whether the employer has the financial ability to pay the wages specified in the job offer

 - financial information provided by the employer